holmisen/agg/README.md

 ### Example 2

-Now we want to see what file has the most number of inserts per day.
-The following script would provide:
+Now we want to see what file has the most number of inserts each
+day:

     columns [D,A,I,R,F]